ancient-military-history

 The Macedonian Revolution and the Decline of the Hoplite Phalanx

-Philip also integrated the phalanx with elite cavalry (Companions), light infantry, and siege artillery.
-In contrast, the traditional hoplite phalanx of the Greek city-states remained a one-trick pony: effective only against other heavy infantry in a frontal clash.
 At the Battle of Chaeronea (338 BCE), Philip faced a coalition of Greek states.
-The Athenian and Theban hoplite phalanxes fought bravely, but the Macedonian combined-arms system—featuring a feigned retreat by the left wing and a decisive cavalry charge—shattered the allied line.
-The Theban Sacred Band, an elite hoplite unit, fought to the last man.
-The defeat marked the end of classical hoplite warfare.
+The Athenian and Theban hoplite phalanxes fought bravely, but the Macedonian combined-arms system—featuring a feigned retreat by the left wing and a decisive cavalry charge led by the young Alexander—shattered the allied line.
+The Theban Sacred Band, an elite hoplite unit of 150 pairs of lovers who fought with exceptional courage, was surrounded and annihilated to the last man.
+The defeat marked the end of classical hoplite warfare and the beginning of Macedonian hegemony over Greece.

-Alexander’s campaigns in Asia spread the Macedonian system.
+Alexander's campaigns in Asia spread the Macedonian system.
 Hellenistic armies continued to use phalanxes of pikemen, but they were very different from the citizen-militia phalanxes of Archaic and Classical Greece.
 The hoplite panoply gradually disappeared, replaced by lighter gear suitable for the long service of professional soldiers.
+The sarissa phalanx remained the dominant infantry formation in the Mediterranean until the Roman legion proved more flexible at battles like Cynoscephalae (197 BCE) and Pydna (168 BCE).

 Legacy of the Hoplite Phalanx

 Despite its decline, the hoplite phalanx left a profound legacy.
 Its emphasis on discipline, unit cohesion, and the citizen-soldier ideal influenced later military thinkers.
 The Roman legion, initially organized in a phalanx-like formation, later developed the manipular system that proved more flexible—but the Roman concept of heavy infantry fighting in close order owed a debt to the Greek precedent.
 In the Byzantine period, tactical manuals still referenced the phalanx as a model of organization.
+Renaissance thinkers rediscovered Greek military texts and drew inspiration from hoplite tactics.